JL Gaspar

 Jay Lawrence Gaspar (Korean: 제이엘; born April 21, 2004) is a Filipino singer, dancer, and performer.
-In 2025, he became one of the winners of the South Korean survival show Universe League and is now a member of the global K-pop boy group AHOF.
-Back in March 31, 2023, he debuted as the youngest member of P-pop boy group PLUUS.
+In 2025, he won first place on the South Korean survival show Universe League receiving over 3 million votes, and subsequently debuted as a member of the K-pop boy group AHOF.
+Prior to this, on March 31, 2023, he debuted as the youngest member of the P-pop boy group PLUUS.

 Life and career

 Early life

 Jay Lawrence Gaspar was born on April 21, 2004 and raised in Muntinlupa, Philippines.
 He has three siblings and completed his secondary education at Muntinlupa National High School.
 Prior to his debut, he joined a local dance group, where he gained experience in various dance styles.

 2021–2023: Career beginnings and PLUUS

 Gaspar began training under SBTalent Camp in 2019 and was introduced publicly as the thirteenth trainee on September 26, 2021.
 While training under SBTalent Camp, he was mentored by SBTown CEO Geong Seong Han and trainer Adie Hong, both recognized for their involvement in the development of the P-pop group SB19.
 After four years of training, he was announced on February 8, 2023, as a member of SBTown's first boy group, Pluus.
 He is the youngest member of the group and has been nicknamed the "Nation's Giant Center".
 The group officially debuted on March 31, with their first extended play, PLUUS +.Y.M.